Long-tailed porcupine: Description

-Long-tailed porcupines' appearances are somewhat rat-like.
+Long-tailed porcupines' appearances are somewhat rat-like, commonly being black or brown in colour with a typically white underside.
+The short dark brown flattened spines with white base cover their entire body with bristle-like hair in between, except their head and underside, which are covered entirely with hair.
+Their spines are shorter than 5 cm, the shortest among the Old World porcupines.
+Long-tailed porcupines' tails are brown in colour and are mostly covered with scales.
+The tips of the tail, their rear and the hindquarters are covered in brush-like hollow quills which do not produce sound when shaken, unlike those of other porcupine species.

 Their weight is usually around 1.7–2.3 kg but can be as small as 1.5 kg and their length can be between 27.9 and 48 cm excluding their tail which is usually up to 24 cm.
-To save themselves from predators including larger mammals, snakes and birds, their tails can be lost when grabbed but will not be regenerated.
-Long-tailed porcupine's broad paws allow them to be good climbers, hence they are able to climb trees and shrubs to search for food.
-Their front legs consist of four toes while the back legs consist of five toes.
+To save themselves from predators including larger mammals, snakes, and birds, their tails can be lost when grabbed (through autotomy) but does not regenerate.
+Long-tailed porcupine's broad paws, with four toes on the forefeet and five on the back, allow them to be good climbers, hence they are able to climb trees and shrubs to search for food.

-Long-tailed porcupines are commonly black or brown in colour while their underbody is usually white.
-The short dark brown flattened spines with white base cover their entire body with bristles-like hair in between, except their head and underbody, which are covered entirely with hair.
-Their spines are shorter than 5 cm, making them the shortest in the Hystricidae family.
-Long-tailed porcupines' tails are brown in colour and are mostly covered with scales.
-The tips of the tail, their rear and the hindquarters are covered in brush-like hollow quills which do not produce sound when shaken, unlike other porcupine species.

 Diet

-Long-tailed porcupines are primarily herbivores (folivore i.e. diet consist mainly consist of plant material including foliage and lignivore i.e. diet mainly consist of wood), with the main diets being leaves, wood, roots, bark and cambium layer of trees, fruits, seeds and bamboo shoots.
-They also occasionally consume invertebrate insects and terrestrial non-insect arthropods.
+Long-tailed porcupines are primarily herbivores, consuming foliage (folivory) and wood (lignivory), primarily consuming leaves, wood, roots, bark and cambium layers, fruits, seeds, and bamboo shoots.
+They may occasionally consume invertebrates such as insects and other terrestrial arthropods.

 Long-tailed porcupine helps in seed dispersal as they are food hoarders who collect fruits and seeds.
-Additionally, they feed on the cambium layer, causing the death of the trees which contributes both negatively and positively, positive being that the dead trees create habitats for some bird species.
-To humans, they also destroy crops for example pineapple and therefore, is sometimes considered a nuisance.
+Additionally, they feed on the cambium layer, causing the death of the trees through girdling which contributes both negatively and positively, positive being that the dead trees create habitats for some bird species.
+To humans, they are considered pests as they destroy crops such as pineapple.